 #9 – Scarecrows

-Fear of inanimate objects that come to life.
-They are non-human, but look real
+Why do we fear Scarecrows?
+Formidophobia – The Fear of inanimate objects that come to life.
+They are non-human, but look real.

 Pumpkin head or sack head, Scarecrows are in abundance in Scarecrow Mansion.
-Nothing says Halloween like jack o lantern
+Nothing says Halloween like a straw monster with a jack o lantern for a head.

-Fear of Blood Eaters Possible Fear: We are no match for their charm and strength if they decide that we are their next meal.
-Fear of the supernatural.
-TERM: Sanguivoriphobia
+Sanguivoriphobia is the Fear of Blood Eaters such as Vampires.
+We are no match for their charm and strength if they decide that we are their next meal.
+A fear of vampires is a fear of the supernatural.

-LOST BOYS – One of the PCs family members is becoming a vampire must find and destroy the head vampire.
+Story or adventure ideas for Vampires.
+The LOST BOYS movie is a great plot line for a vampire story.
+One of the PCs family members is becoming a vampire must find and destroy the head vampire.

 #6 – Dolls or Puppets